domischwarz-projects/food_map/README.md

 # This is my Personal Food Map

-This repository is my journeyman piece, which I will complete in the next 5 weeks.
+This repository is my journeyman piece.

-Still Work in progress.
+From Neue Fische Webdev Academy